Why See an IBCLC?

 MilkWorks is in-network with all major private insurance plans and all Nebraska Medicaid plans for consultations.
-If you do not have any insurance, we can offer you a reduced, out-of-pocket fee.
+If you do not have any insurance, we can offer you a reduced, out-of-pocket rate.

-You may choose to see one of our IBCLCs or our Breastfeeding Medicine Specialist, who is an MD:
+You may have the choice to see an IBCLC, APRN, or our Breastfeeding Medicine Specialist MD:

 - MD/ APRN: Dr. Kathy Leeper, MD, Michelle Lingenfelter, APRN, and Karnyta White, APRN, CLC bring a wealth of pediatric and medical expertise to lactation counseling.
-She is able to order lab and diagnostic tests and prescribe medications.
-If indicated, she has the ability to perform a frenotomy procedure.
-Her services are usually filed under medical codes (vs. preventive services) and may be filed with a mother or baby's insurance plan, or both.
+They are able to order lab and diagnostic tests and prescribe medications.
+If indicated, they have the ability to perform a frenotomy procedure.
+Their services are usually filed under medical codes (vs.preventive services) and may be filed with the parent's or baby's insurance plan, or both.
 Depending upon the insurance plan, there may be a co-pay or deductible.

 What Happens During a Breastfeeding Consultation?